carcaschoi/tinfoil-json/README.md

 You are recommend to delete file [switch/tinfoil/locations.conf] before adding server

+Make sure you have already setup [dns.mitm and incognito (click here for the guide)](https://rentry.org/ExosphereDNSMITM)

-Then adding this Ulimate server in [tinfoil](https://tinfoil.io).
+Then install [tinfoil](https://tinfoil.io) and add this Ulimate server in [tinfoil](https://tinfoil.io).
 It will auto add and update all of the alternative shops.

 ```
 Protocol: https